MohanDhakal/MohanDhakal/README.md

 - 🤔 I’m looking for help with nutrition science
 - 💬 Ask me about flutter and android developement
 - 📫 How to reach me: on Twitter
-- 😄 Pronouns:mohan
+- 😄 Pronouns: mohan
-- ⚡ Fun fact:Leonel messi just reached 20+ (Goals and Assist this season)
+- ⚡ Fun fact: Leonel Messi just reached 20+ (Goals and Assist this season)